All Collections

 Updated over a week ago

-CTR rates that we use for calculating click potential and search visibility (as of Dec 14th, 2018):
+CTR rates that we use for calculating click potential and search visibility:

 CTR Rates